kishanmistry1/spotify-genre-classification-Group-5/README.md

     - `./fomlads/`: is the supporting Python library provided in INST0060 Foundations of Machine Learning.

-    `figures`: any figures produced in experiments are saved as .jpeg files with appropriate titles.
+    Any figures produced in experiments are saved as .jpeg files with appropriate titles.

 ## Expected output